1939-05-02

 A large part of the mail was recovered.
 A variety of crash markings are known from this crash – mostly of French origin (handstamps, service covers and manuscript notes).

-I have only seen one cover with a Nordic relation (see below).
+I have only seen two covers with a Nordic relation (see below).

 Examples of mail